 His contemporary, Allen Yuan shared with me two songs which he repeatedly sang aloud throughout his nearly twenty-two years in prison.
 One was “The Old Rugged Cross” and the other “Psalm Twenty-Seven” from the Chinese Psalter.
 It was always an emotional highlight to hear him sing these songs.

-RESPONSE: Today I will sing praises to God no matter how terrible my circumstances turn out to be.
+RESPONSE: Today I will sing praises to the Lord my God.

 PRAYER: Lord, help me to rejoice and sing praises to You, especially when I feel the challenges of spiritual warfare.